braxtoncuneo/parallel/src/message_passing/basics.md

 MPI, the [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface), is exactly what it sounds like - a standard interface for passing messages between processes.

 MPI was designed through the collaboration of many organizations interested in high performance computing.
-Since its inception, and with each subseqent version, the routines exposed through MPI represent a powerful toolbox of the most fundamental and useful message passing capabilities.
+Since its inception, and with each subsequent version, the routines exposed through MPI have represented a powerful toolbox of the most fundamental and useful message passing capabilities.
-It was also designed to work across many different languages, and has been ported to languages such as Java and Python.
+It was also designed to work across many languages, and has been ported to languages such as Java and Python.

-Unfortunately, as you may notice in the code examples to follow, this interface was also designed with C and Fortran at the forefront, and so the way it handles typing is perhaps less ergonomic than one would hope.
+Unfortunately, as you may notice in the code examples to follow, this interface was also designed to accommodate C and Fortran.
+Because of this, the way MPI handles typing is perhaps less ergonomic than one would hope.
 We will not venture too far into these more arcane corners of MPI, but proceed with the expectation that some pointer-related knowledge is assumed.